mobizt/FirebaseJson/README.md

 Function `FirebaseJsonArray.set` is for edit, overwrite, create new (if not exist) contents e.g. String, Number (int and double), Boolean, Array and Object at the defined relative path or defined index of JSON array.

-Function `FirebaseJsonArray.get` and `FirebaseJsonArray.search`work in the same way as FirebaseJson objects
+Function `FirebaseJsonArray.get` works in the same way as FirebaseJson objects

 Function `FirebaseJsonArray.remove` is used to remove the array's contents at the defined relative path or defined index of JSON array.